towercomputers/toweros/README.md

 then:

 ```
-$> python3 -m pip install "tower-tools @ git+ssh://github.com/towercomputing/tools.git"
+$> python3 -m pip install "tower-tools @ git+ssh://github.com/towercomputers/tools.git"
 ```

 ## Usage

 ### 1. Provision a Host

-Note: if you are using TowerOS, you can skip the first step and use the image in `~/.cache/tower`.
+Note: if you are using TowerOS, you can skip the first step.

 1.1 Generate an image with `build-image`: